-The Association of Pro Bono Counsel (APBCo) is a membership organization of over 135 attorneys and practice group managers who run pro bono practices in 85 of the world’s largest law firms.
+The Association of Pro Bono Counsel is a mission-driven membership organization of over 270 attorneys and practice group managers who run pro bono practices in over 130 of the world’s largest law firms.

 - Advancing the model of the full-time law firm pro bono counsel

 - Supporting and enhancing the professional development of pro bono counsel

 - Serving as the voice of the law firm pro bono community

 You can learn more about the work of APBCo by reading our report, “Improving Access to Justice Through Law Firm Pro Bono.”
 This report highlights the history of our organization, current initiatives and collaborations with legal services and social justice organizations around the country